 I also struggled with the lack of detection from mom’s primary doctor visit days before her colon cancer fever and weeks before she was diagnosed with late-stage colon cancer.

 Was The Healthcare System Implemented For Acute Symptoms?

 Do we only go annually or when we have acute symptoms?
 Is the healthcare system prepared to spend money on care based on historical consumer health data?
 I started researching possible earlier detection methods and found a high correlation between resting heart rate and colon cancer.

 I realized that when we go to the doctors, they take a one-time not-at-rest heart rate snapshot at best once a year.
 A heart rate recorded annually is near useless with no context.
 How could I have detected a slowly increasing heart rate at rest?
 I could have bought mom a $100 fitness watch and remotely monitored her activity, sleep, and heart rate.

-Simply put, it is highly likely that a $100 investment with automated monitoring could have helped to detect my mom’s colon cancer at an earlier stage leading to a better outcome and lower healthcare costs.
+Simply put, a $100 investment with automated monitoring could likely have helped to detect my mom’s colon cancer at an earlier stage, leading to a better outcome and lower healthcare costs.